 But I don’t want to be in between.
 Not that there’s anything wrong with that!
 It just doesn’t capture how I personally feel about myself.
 I want to be a guy, except when I want to be a woman.
 I want to look like a woman, except when I want to look like a guy.

 I’m not genderqueer: my performance of either gender is not intended to provoke or challenge.
 I’m not agender.
 I’m not a “closeted trans woman” in ciscritical-not-cisphobic’s attempt to pigeonhole us.
 I’m not a member of a “third sex,” and I don’t want to be.
 And no, “genderfluid” doesn’t work for me, either.
-(I’ll say something about that in another post.)
+(Updated 2020: I’ve made my peace with “genderfluid.”)

 I am transgender.
 I have the same feelings and beliefs as a lot of trans people who have successfully transitioned.
 There is one difference: I chose not to transition.
 Trans, but not transitioning.
 Why can’t they say that?